 It can be tricky to know when to change Ecoegg pellets.
 When you buy your egg or refill pellets it will stipulate how many washes it is good for.
 Unfortunately, the Ecoegg manufacturer bases its estimate on a 30c 30-minute wash.
 If your wash is typically longer than 30 minutes or you wash regularly at higher temperatures, you will get less mileage for your money.

-How do you know when to refill Ecoegg?
+How do you know when to change the Ecoegg pellets?

 Here are two signs that your Ecoeggs needs refilling: